Social Security Benefit Changes

 From its inception, Social Security has had elements of individual equity and social adequacy.
 Individual equity means basing a worker’s benefit on their wage history.
 Social adequacy means basing a worker’s benefit on their deemed financial need.
-Both of these are essential to the success of Social Security by ensuring public support and a floor level of income for covered workers.
-Many different types of benefit changes have been proposed—some to address the financial challenges of Social Security and others to address what some view as weaknesses in the system for certain beneficiaries.
+Both of these are essential to the success of Social Security to ensure public support and an adequate level of income for covered workers.
+Many different types of benefit changes have been proposed—some to address the financial challenges of Social Security and others to strengthen benefits for certain beneficiaries.
 All of the options have different impacts on individual workers/retirees as well as different levels of cost savings, so these trade-offs need to be evaluated in light of the Social Security system’s dual goals of individual equity and social adequacy, and the need to bring Social Security back into financial sustainability.

 Additional Resources From the Academy